n8n idempotency failures – prevent duplicate executions on retry

 }

-*Tip:* Use a business‑unique attribute (order ID, email) plus a static prefix.
-For pure randomness, replace the value with {{$uuid}}.
+Tip: Use a business‑unique attribute (order ID, email) plus a static prefix.
+For pure randomness, replace the value with {{ $uuid }}.

 3.2 Store the Key Before the External Call

-Choose a storage that matches your load:
+Choose a storage backend that matches your load:

-Storage option When to use EEFA considerations
+Storage option When to use Considerations

-External DB (PostgreSQL, MySQL) High‑throughput, multi‑instance n8n Use SERIALIZABLE isolation to avoid phantom reads.
+External DB (PostgreSQL / MySQL) High‑throughput, multi‑instance n8n Use SERIALIZABLE isolation to avoid phantom reads.

 Cache (Redis) Fast look‑ups, TTL‑based expiry TTL must exceed the longest possible retry window.